FanXuRong/LITCHI_ANT_DAPseq/README.md

 ### ReCallpeaks packsge
 https://github.com/FanXuRong/ReCallPeaks
 # Cite
-if you use the result or use ReCallpeaks package in your stydy
+if you use the result or use ReCallpeaks package in your study

 please cite